VetBlack/Reimage/README.md

 ## Cookbook

-**Blured image loading**
+**Blurred image loading**

-To have blured image placeholder when loading, you have to pass image to minifiedSrc prop.
+To have a blurred image placeholder when loading, you have to pass the image to the minifiedSrc prop.
-For better UX use minified low quality copies of the original image.
+For better UX use minified low-quality copies of the original image.

 ```
 import React from 'react'
 import Reimage from 'reimage';
 import * as minifiedImage from './path/to/minified;' // importing minified image

-export default function Blured() {
+export default function Blurred() {
   return (
     <Reimage
     crossOrigin='anonymous'
-    src={src}                          // can be url or imported image
+    src={src}                          // can be URL or imported image
     width={400}
     height={500}
     minifiedSrc={minifiedTest}         // pass minifiedImage to component